ConnectivityFoundry/AwaLWM2M/CONTRIBUTING.md

 $ git config --global user.email User.Name@email.com
 ```

-use the same email address as the one you used to sign up for your Github account.
+Use the same email address as the one you used to sign up for your Github account.

 ### Forking the repository.

-If you want to contribute to the project the best practice is to create a fork.
+If you want to contribute to the project the best practice is to create a Github fork.
 To do so
 navigate to https://github.com/FlowM2M/AwaLWM2M and click on the "fork" button at the top right of the
 screen.
 If you are a member of multiple organisations you will be presented with a selection screen
-which can be used to select where to create the fork. click on your user account to create the fork.
+which can be used to select where to create the fork.
+Click on your user account to create the fork.

-you can now clone your fork
+You can now clone your fork with the following command:

 ```
 $ git clone git@github.com:<username>/AwaLWM2M.git